Photoemission of a doped Mott insulator: spectral weight transfer and qualitative Mott-Hubbard description

 In the angle-integrated UPS spectra of the valence band (see Fig.~\ref{Figure2}; spectra corresponding to those of Fig.~\ref{Figure1}, right panel), the successful electron doping manifests itself in additional spectral weight, piling up with increasing doping concentration $x$ near the chemical potential $\mu_{exp}$ \cite{muexp3}.
 Already after a tiny amount of dosing the whole spectrum shifts by about $0.6$\,eV to higher binding energies.
-In the most simple picture of a Mott insulator the abrupt shift corresponds to a jump of the chemical potential from the midgap position to the lower edge of the UHB \cite{Imada99}.
+In the most simple picture of a Mott insulator the abrupt shift corresponds to a jump of the chemical potential from the midgap position to the lower edge of the UHB \cite{Imada98}.
 Note that the observed value of $0.6$\,eV is much smaller than half the optical gap of undoped TiOCl, which is $\approx 2$\,eV.
 In addition, with further doping one would expect the formation of a coherent quasiparticle peak at the chemical potential concomitant with a decrease of the LHB (and UHB) spectral weight, indicating a strongly correlated metallic state \cite{Kajuter96}.
 Instead, the doping-induced spectral weight develops in a broad hump, partly overlapping with the original spectral weight of the LHB.
+As we will see later, the latter two observations, the inconsistent gap value and the absence of a quasiparticle peak, can be explained by a simple single-particle effect.

+What is more remarkable, though more inconspicuous at first glance is the development of the relative spectral weight of the two peaks at the chemical potential.
 If one normalizes the integral 3$d$ part of the spectra to $1+x$ in accordance with the conservation of spectral weight, one finds that the doping-induced weight apparently grows at the expense of the LHB.
-A quantitative analysis by fitting two Gaussian to the spectra after subtraction of a Shirley background (cf. Fig.~\ref{Figure3}) reveals that indeed the LHB spectral weight decreases as $1-x$ while the weight of the additional band increases as $2x$ (see Fig.~\ref{Figure4}~(a) for K intercalation).
-This SWT is exactly what one would expect in a local picture ($t=0$), i.e. when no quasiparticle is present, for the LHB and UHB of a Mott insulator \cite{Eskes91}.
-For each additional electron donated to the Ti~$3d$ states, one possibility to remove an electron from a singly occupied Ti site at an orbital energy $\varepsilon$ is discarded in favor of two possibilities to remove an electron from a doubly occupied site at an energy $\varepsilon + U$.
-While thus it is manifest that a simple Hubbard model picture provides the correct basis to explain the SWT as the most salient feature of our data, it obviously has to be elaborated to account for the other observations, in particular the insulating behavior at all doping levels.
+A quantitative analysis by fitting two Gaussian to the spectra after subtraction of a Shirley background (cf. \cite{EPAPS}) reveals that indeed the LHB spectral weight decreases as $1-x$ while the weight of the additional band increases as $2x$ (see Fig.~\ref{Figure3}~(a) for K intercalation).